RFID-Based Access Control System

 Part 1 - Vision and Structure

-Since this project is framed more as a learning experience rather than creating something useful, there won’t be as much practicality or complexity as expected.
+Since this project is framed more as a learning experience rather than creating something useful, the completed prototype won’t be very practical for actual use.
+However, the main jist is this:

-The main jist is this: I’m going to have an RFID reader continuously poll for a tag, confirming whether each tag is valid or invalid by comparing its information with the tags in the database.
-If a button is tapped, the reader still polls for a tag, but will save the first tag read in the database, and if the button is held for a certain amount of time instead, we clear the database completely.
+I’m going to have an RFID reader continuously poll for a tag, confirming whether each tag is valid or invalid by comparing its ID with the tags in the database.

 Here is a rough state diagram showcasing this.